Mock catalogues of emission line galaxies based on the local mass density in dark-matter only simulations: Results

 That is, the quadrupole moment amplitude relative to the linear matter power spectrum does not depend on the linear bias, and only depends on the growth rate.
 Motivated by this prediction, we use the quadrupole moment of the cross-power spectrum measured from the mock ELG catalog, and then study the ratio to the matter spectrum measured from the same simulation, $P_2^{\mathrm{m}^r \mathrm{ELG}^s} (k)/P_\mathrm{m}(k)$.

-Figure~\ref{fig:cross} shows the results where we use the cross-power spectra of matter and ELGs in different environments (see Figure~\ref{fig:class}).
+Figure~\ref{fig:cross} shows the results where we use the cross-power spectra of matter, mock ELGs, and mock LRGs in different environments (see Figure~\ref{fig:class}).
 The ratios for different ELG samples display different $k$-dependence.
 Intriguingly, the ratios for ELGs in filaments and sheets show greater amplitudes than predicted by the linear theory, while ELGs in nodes show a smaller amplitude \citep[also see][for a similar discussion]{2020PhRvD.101b3510K}.
+The similar tendency can be seen for matter and mock LRGs.
 Although the large-scale RSD effect for the overall ELG sample is close to the linear theory prediction, different samples of ELGs or inhomogeneous selection of ELGs might give a non-trivial RSD effect depending on which ELGs in the cosmic web to use for the clustering analysis.
 In this sense, we would like to stress that it is encouraging that the fraction of ELGs in different environments can be reproduced using a simple scheme.
 The nontrivial large-scale limit of the anisotropic signal from galaxies in different environments needs to be kept in mind.